-Referral to the Associate Vice President for Student Life.
+Referral to the Associate Vice President/Dean of Students.

-Area Coordinators have the option of referring cases to the Associate Vice President for Student Life who then assumes responsibility as the hearing officer for that case.
-The Associate Vice President for Student Life may assign any sanction as set forth in this code.
+Area Coordinators have the option of referring cases to the Associate Vice President/Dean of Students who then assumes responsibility as the hearing officer for that case.
+The Associate Vice President/Dean of Students may assign any sanction as set forth in this code.